risk-first/website/introduction/Development-Process.md

 Let's ignore for now the specifics of what methodology is being used - we'll come to that later.
 Let's say your team have settled for a process something like the following:

-1.  **Specification**: A new feature is requested somehow, and a business analyst works to specify it.
+1.  **Specification**: a new feature is requested somehow, and a business analyst works to specify it.
-2.  **Code And Unit Test**: A developer writes some code, and some unit tests.
+2.  **Code And Unit Test**: a developer writes some code, and some unit tests.
-3.  **Integration**: They integrate their code into the code base.
+3.  **Integration**: they integrate their code into the code base.
-4.  **UAT**: They put the code into a User Acceptance Test (UAT) environment, and user(s) test it.
+4.  **UAT**: they put the code into a User Acceptance Test (UAT) environment, and user(s) test it.
 5.  ...
 All being well, the code is **Released to Production**.

 ![A Simple Development Process](images/generated/introduction/development_process_1.png)